-Behavioral Therapy: lifestyle changes including bladder training, diet, and Kegel exercises
+Behavioral Therapy – lifestyle changes, including bladder training, diet, & Kegel exercises.

 IT’S NEVER TOO LATE TO SEEK HELP

 Don’t let myths prevent you from getting help.
-OAB and STRESS Incontinence is not a normal part of getting older.
+OAB and STRESS Incontinence are not a normal part of getting older.
 There are treatments that can help, even if your symptoms are minimal.

 THE POWER OF PRP

-A PRP treatment begins with a simple blood draw and can be completed within an hour.
+A platelet rich plasma treatment begins with a simple blood draw and can be completed within an hour.
 Your blood is spun in a unique centrifuge that separates plasma and platelets from the rest of the blood.
 The plasma, now highly concentrated with platelets, is collected in syringes and injected back into your tissues.

 Growth factors are released and stimulate stem cells to create new, youthful tissues in a variety of areas.
-It’s like turning back the clock and what was damaged and old is made new again.
-PRP procedures utilize your own blood so your body will readily accept the treatment without reaction or rejection.
-PRP procedures are minimally invasive and typically patients experience very little discomfort with no downtime.
+It’s like turning back the clock, and what was damaged and old is made new again.
+PRP procedures utilize your own blood, so your body will readily accept the treatment without reaction or rejection.
+Platelet rich plasma procedures are minimally invasive, and typically, patients experience very little discomfort with no downtime.